cweitkamp3/Distribution-of-Distances/README.md

 # Distribution-of-Distances

 This packages implements the bootstrapped Distribution of Distances (DoD)-test proposed in [Weitkamp et al. (2022)](https://www.tandfonline.com/doi/abs/10.1080/01621459.2022.2127360).
-It is the basis for all simulation presented in this paper.
+It is the basis for all simulation presented in said paper.

 ## Installation